 The small-batch bottling taps into the Hebridean Islands’ rich green offerings, fusing nine classic gin botanicals with a hand-picked harvest of 22 local ingredients—mugwort, creeping thistle, and bob myrtle, to name a few—in a slow, 17-hour distillation process.
 The resulting product, the first and only “Islay Dry gin,” is one of the most interesting we’ve tried.

-“The Botanist has a tremendous depth and versatility that I've found to be ideally suited for gin cocktails with a lot of really loud flavors,” says Justin Elliott of Juniper in Austin, Texas, who likes to use it in his bold version of a negroni, which swaps sweet vermouth for Cocchi Barolo Chinato.
-“The gentle green, zesty tones of the gin provide an inviting canvas for the loud flavors in the other ingredients to play upon.”
+"The Botanist has a tremendous depth and versatility that I've found to be ideally suited for gin cocktails with a lot of really loud flavors," says Justin Elliott of Southern Glazer's Wine & Spirits, who likes to use it in his bold version of a Negroni, which swaps sweet vermouth for Cocchi Barolo Chinato.
+"The gentle green, zesty tones of the gin provide an inviting canvas for the loud flavors in the other ingredients to play upon."

-As we mentioned, Dutch genever, sometimes called Holland gin, is distinguished from other gins by its malt base, which gives it “a much rounder mouthfeel with a lighter herbal touch,” according to Crystal Chasse of Seamstress in New York City.
-Booze history geeks will get a kick out of mixing with the stuff, which uses the original recipe of Lucas Bols—a 17th century distiller and shareholder in the Dutch East India Company—which was re-released in 2008.
+As we mentioned, Dutch genever, sometimes called Holland gin, is distinguished from other gins by its malt base, which gives it “a much rounder mouthfeel with a lighter herbal touch,” according to Crystal Chasse of Bar 54 in New York City.
+Booze history geeks will get a kick out of mixing with the stuff, which uses the original recipe of Lucas Bols—a 17th century distiller and shareholder in the Dutch East India Company—and was re-released in 2008.

 You may be surprised, as we were, to discover that there exists a fine gin-producing operation on the tiny Spanish island of Menorca in the Mediterranean Sea.
 Indeed, the British brought gin to their erstwhile military outpost during the 1708 War of Spanish Succession, due to the demand for gin by naval officers.